martin12333/marti-onedrive/AI/openai-234.f8.md

-for Mar only ... at the end  ... setting up the org?
+// a note for Martin only ... at the end  ... setting up an openai  org?